za3k/scan-organizer/README.md

 I tag my images with the type of text.
 They might be handwritten.
 Or they might be printed computer documents.
 You can imagine extending the process with other types of tagging for your use case.

 ### Not done: OCR
 Printed documents are run through OCR.
 This isn't actually done yet, but it will be easy to plug in.
+I'll use tesseract.

 ### Phase 5: Transcribing by hand
 ![Phase 5a: Transcribing by Hand](/screenshots/phase5.png)

 I write up all my handwritten documents.
 I have not found any useful handwriting recognition software.
 I just do it all by hand.
+For screenshot readability, the screenshot is actually of a printed document.

 ### Phase 6: Verification
 ![Phase 6: Verification](/screenshots/phase6.png)